 - 1. Motorcycle Specifications - 1.1.
 This class is based upon SuperBike Rules. - 1.2.
 Examples - 1.2.1.
 Examples of motorcycles in this class are Kawasaki Ninja 400 - 2.
 Technical Specification - 2.1.
 Motorcycles must meet the rules specified in the Technical Requirements for Motorcycle section. - 2.2.
 If rules in the SuperBike 400 section conflict with the rules in the Technical Requirements for Motorcycle and SuperBike sections, the Moto 3 rules take precedence. - 2.3.
 All parts and systems not specifically mentioned in the Technical Requirements for Motorcycles and SuperBike 400 sections, must remain as originally produced by the manufacturer for the motorcycle. - 2.4.
 Engine configurations and displacement capacities.
 The following engine configurations comprise the class: - 2.4.1.
-Twin cylinder, four-stroke liquid cooled, up to 400cc
+Single cylinder, two stroke, up to 125cc - 2.4.2.
+Single cylinder, four stroke, up to 400cc - 2.4.3.
+Twin cylinder, four-stroke, up to 499cc

-Formula 40
+Formula 40 1000

-1. This class is based upon SuperBike Rules.

-- 2. Racers participating in Formula 40 must be a minimum of 40 years of age or turning 40 during the year they are racing.
+- 1. This class is based upon SuperBike Rules. - 2.
+Racers participating in Formula 40 must be a minimum of 40 years of age or turning 40 during the year they are racing.
 Example: Racer's birthday in November, 2016 but they are allowed to race Formula 40 in January, 2016. - 3.
 Technical Specification - 3.1.
 Motorcycles must meet the rules specified in the Technical Requirements for Motorcycle and SuperBike section. - 3.2.
 If rules in the following section conflict with the rules in the Technical Requirements for Motorcycle section or SuperBike section, the rules in the Formula 40 section takes precedence. - 3.3.
 All parts and systems not specifically mentioned in the Technical Requirements for Motorcycles section, SuperBike section, and the Formula 40 section, must remain as originally produced by the manufacturer for the motorcycle.